psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 is thereby offered by the PRINCE REGENT on behalf of His Majesty, to any Person (except as is before excepted) who shall discover his, her, or their Accomplice or Accomplices therein, so that he, she, or they, may be apprehended and convicted thereof; or to any Person or Persons who shall apprehend and bring the said Offenders, or any of them, to Conviction; or cause them, or any of them, to be apprehended and convicted, aforesaid, ——Such Reward of TWO HUNDRED POUNDS to paid the Lords Commissioners His Majesty's Treasury.
 Nottingham, October 24, 1814.
 ```

-With little progress apparently having been made in discoveruing who was responsible for Kilby's death, an additional reward was also offered.
+With little progress apparently having been made in discovering who was responsible for Kilby's death, an additional reward was also offered.

 ```{admonition} Offer of an additional reward, November 1814
 :class: dropdown